ABOUT PAPUA NEW GUINEA

 PNG is always in the news and usually it’s for the wrong reasons.
 In general, incidents involving foreigners are isolated and in many cases, are blown out of proportion by the media.
 There is usually a good reason for the problem and this does not always get reported to the public.
 The majority of trouble occurs in the larger cities and towns and is often related to tribal issues, particularly in the Highlands.

-Anti-malarial medication, Hepatitis B, cholera and other vaccinations may be required, so ensure that you visit your doctor or a Traveller’s Medical and Vaccination Centre to seek advice.<p/p>
+Anti-malarial medication, Hepatitis B, cholera and other vaccinations may be required, so ensure that you visit your doctor or a Traveller’s Medical and Vaccination Centre to seek advice.

-Hospitals are poorly equipped and shortages of common medicines sometime occur, however, pharmacies are usually well stocked with the common remedies.<p/p>
+Hospitals are poorly equipped and shortages of common medicines sometime occur, however, pharmacies are usually well stocked with the common remedies.

 Your passport must have a validity of at least six months beyond your stay to be allowed in the country.

 Visas are required by all travellers to PNG.
 Tourist visas can be obtained from the PNG High Commission in Canberra or consulates in Sydney and Brisbane, as well as applying in advance online.
-Many Western countries’ citizens can get a visa upon arrival at Port Moresby, issued free of charge.
+Visa on arrival has been suspended since the outbreak of Coronavirus, and you will not be allowed to board your flight without a visa in your passport.

 WHAT OUR CLIENTS HAVE SAID